MicrosoftDocs/defender-docs/articles/defender-for-cloud/remediate-server-secrets.md

 1. Expand the **Remediate vulnerabilities** security control.

-1. Select one of the [relevant recommendations](secrets-scanning-servers.md#security-recommendations).
+1. Select one of the relevant recommendations:

     - **Azure resources**: `Machines should have secrets findings resolved`
     - **AWS resources**: `EC2 instances should have secrets findings resolved`